nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Keep in mind that to get the DWC rolled into the reduced memory footprint of the LPC chip, its limited to 1 HTTP session and file tansfer throughput will be slow.

-Currently, I have networking up and working but I get consistent timeouts.
+Currently, I have networking up and working but I get consistent netowrk timeouts.
 I am trying to verify its not a power issue or memory issue with the Complex Menus.
+But I have faith its fixable.

 Octoprint -